snorresnup/cds-vis/assignments/README.md

 # Assignment 2:
 ### Short description:
 This assignment shows how you can use logistic regression and a neural network in order to classify different classes of images in large dataset.
+The script preprocesses the data through greyscaling, normalizing and reshaping, and then trains and implements a logistic regression and neural network classifier (specifically a multilayer perceptron) on the data and outputs classification reports and learning curves.

 ### Data source:
 The data is the CIFAR-10 dataset consisting of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 The data can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).